byuitechops/target-attribute/README.md

 ## Log Categories

-List the categories used in logging data in your module.

-course.message('All external links have been made to open in a new tab');
+course.log('External links set to open in a new Tab',
+                           { 'File Name': file.name,
+                            'Href': link.attribs.href });

 ## Requirements

 The module checks all html files for external links <a href="!...buyi.edu..." and makes sure they all open in the new widow (target="_blank")